fordsfords/blink/README.md

 # blink
-CHIP program to blink status LED and shut down when reset if briefly pressed.
+C.H.I.P. program to blink status LED and shut down when reset if briefly pressed.

 ## License